 Here in Canada a little snow on the ground isn’t going to stop us from getting out into the wild and celebrating the hushed quiet of winter with its unforgettable moments.
-This is when we head for the trails and make tracks on cross-country skis or snowshoes, thrilling in the frosty solitude and the faint footprints of wild things in the woods.
+This is when we head for the trails and make tracks on snowshoes or cross country skis, thrilling in the frosty solitude and the faint footprints of wild things in the woods.

-In Ontario’s Highlands, all you need to explore our expansive network of winter trails are some cross-country skis or snowshoes.
+In Ontario’s Highlands, all you need to explore our expansive network of winter trails are some snowshoes or cross country skis.
 Bring your own, or stop by one of our outfitters to get set up for your excursion and embrace the beauty of the season.
 The winter forest is full of wildlife, so don’t be surprised if you run into birds, rabbits, and deer as you wander.

-When the air turns frosty, check out these five snow country trail adventures that will get your heart pumping:
+When the air turns frosty, check out these seven snow country trail adventures that will get your heart pumping:

 - Tap in to your “True North” pride while exploring the breathtaking Haliburton Highlands during a guided Ski Like a Canadian adventure with Yours Outdoors, or opt for a self-guided trip along Algonquin Highlands’ ski and snowshoe trails.

 - Head to the Perth Wildlife Reserve in Lanark County to explore a 2.5-kilometre snowshoe loop through a snowy forest trail.
 If you want access to a more extensive snowshoe and cross country skiing loops at Murphys Point Provincial Park.

 - Find peace and quiet (and maybe even a moose or deer) while exploring the snow-covered trails of the eco-friendly Pinecone Forest, or the beautifully rugged terrain at Silent Lake Provincial Park before tucking into the cozy Pinecone Chalet or a winter yurt at the park to spend the night.